 What happens if my program is NOT rescheduled?

-If you registered for a program that is not rescheduled or the new date does not work for you, you may choose to receive a credit to use toward another Oasis, or you may donate your class fee to Oasis.
+If you registered for a program that is not rescheduled or the new date does not work for you, you may choose to receive a credit to use toward another program, or you may donate your class fee to Oasis.

 When will St. Louis Oasis resume regular programming?